 The most refined palates will also appreciate the local confectionery specialties, and wine production is flourishing.

 Among the wines of the territory, we highlight Moscato, Brachetto, Barbera, Dolcetto, Freisa, Chardonnay, and Cortese.

 The main event of the town is certainly the Polenta Festival (Sagra del Polentone), the first Sunday after Easter; the polenta is prepared by the expert hands of the local Pro Loco volunteers with the very fine variety of eight-row corn.

 To be seen.

-Absolutely not to be missed, in the Sant’Ippolito Region, is the Quirin Mayer Sculpture Park, an open air art space featuring 19 sculptures cut from 22 mm aluminum sheets.
+Absolutely not to be missed, in the Sant’Ippolito Region, is also the Quirin Mayer Sculpture Park, an en plein air art space.